Flashcards in Week 9 - MGD Deck (53):

 A right shift in the hemoglobin dissociation curve indicates a(n) ___ affinity for oxygen.

-Which 2 variables does the hemoglobin dissociation curve plot?
+Which 2 variables do the axes of the hemoglobin dissociation curve plot?

 1. X-axis: pressure of oxygen in the blood